 You can set your address, phone number, email and site description in the settings tab.
 Link to read me page with more information.

-As we begin to transition away from summer and move into fall, mushrooms are starting to pop up in the landscape.
+As we transition away from summer, mushrooms are beginning to appear in the landscape.
 While spring is often thought of as the prime time to forage for edible mushrooms like the highly sought morels, the months of September and October also see their fair share of fungi.
 Read on to learn about a few of the female scientists and illustrators whose early work informed our understanding of mushrooms today.

 Mary Vaux Walcott was a botanist, glaciologist, and outdoorswoman who created close to 1,000 botanical sketches and illustrations in her lifetime.
 The Smithsonian published nearly 400 of her illustrations, all of which were done in the rugged landscape of the Canadian Alps.